-Grace Dillon was a champion figure skater until she moved to Thunder Point to escape the ruthless world of fame and competition.
-And though she’s proud of the quiet, self-sufficient life she’s created running a successful flower shop, she knows something is missing.
+Grace Dillon was a champion figure skater until she moved to Thunder Point, Oregon, to escape the ruthless world of fame and competition.
+Though she’s proud of the quiet, self-sufficient life she’s created running a successful flower shop, she knows something is missing.
 Her life could use a little excitement.

 In a community where there are few eligible singles, high school teacher Troy Headly appoints himself Grace’s fun coach.
 When he suggests a little companionship with no strings attached, Grace is eager to take him up on his offer, and the two enjoy…getting to know each other.